-In general, each stock incentive will terminate upon the earlier of (i) the termination date (the "Termination Date") fixed by the P&O Committee when the stock incentive is granted or (ii) unless determined otherwise by the P&O Committee, termination of employment or, to the extent the stock incentive was then exercisable, three months after the participant's termination of employment.
-In the event of death, retirement or disability, the stock incentive may be fully exercised, whether or not it was then exercisable (unless provided otherwise in the stock incentive agreement), for three years thereafter or, if sooner, until its Termination Date.
+In general, each stock incentive will terminate upon the earlier of (i) the date fixed by the P&O Committee when the stock incentive is granted or (ii) unless determined otherwise by the P&O Committee, termination of employment or, to the extent the stock incentive was then exercisable, three months after the participant's termination of employment.
+In the event of death, retirement or disability, the stock incentive may be fully exercised, whether or not it was then exercisable (unless provided otherwise in the stock incentive agreement), for up to three years thereafter.
 If a participant's employment is terminated for cause, however, his or her ability to exercise any stock incentive terminates.

-Upon exercise of a stock appreciation right, the participant will receive either cash or shares of Common Stock or both, as the P&O Committee may determine, equal to the excess of the fair market value of a share of Common Stock on the date of exercise over the price per share specified in the related stock option.
+Upon exercise of a stock appreciation right, the participant will receive either cash or shares of Common Stock or both, as the P&O Committee may determine, equal to the excess of the fair market value (of a share of Common Stock) on the date of exercise over the price per share specified in the related stock option.